By Stefaan Ghijs

 - You can give written permission for someone else to travel with your pet

 2. Pet Travel from the United Kingdom to the EU

 Upon entry in EU, your pet must meet the following conditions.

 Every pet must have:

-- Annimal Health Certificate (AHC), no more than 10 days prior to entry in the EU an approved veterinarian must issue an Animal Health Certificate (AHC).
+- Have a European pet passport issued in an EU Member State or an Animal Health certificate (AHC) issued by the official authorities.
 The AHC is valid for 4 months and you have to re-entry before expiration.

 3. Food and Water